michaelforney/cproc/README.md

 [![builds.sr.ht status](https://builds.sr.ht/~mcf/cc.svg)](https://builds.sr.ht/~mcf/cc)

-This is a C11 compiler using [QBE] as a backend.
+This is a [C11] compiler using [QBE] as a backend.
 It is released under the [ISC] license.

+Several GNU C [extensions] are also implemented.

 There is still much to do and some parts of the code are a little rough, but it currently implements most of the language, is self-hosting,